carpentries-incubator/hpc-intro/_episodes/17-resources.md

 Most jobs will look something like this

 Under ideal scaling speedup increases 1:1 with number of CPUs.
-Embarrasingly paralell work will have ideal scaling.
+Embarrassingly parallel work will have ideal scaling.

-Depending on the fraction of your code that is paralell, th
+Depending on the fraction of your code that is parallel, th

 - start small.
 - record everything.